BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 Hand on heart, I can tell you that everything you see in the sky is

-natural in origin, or man-made.
-In all these 50+ years I have never seen anything that couldn't be explained simply.
-Maybe one day there will
+natural in origin, or of human origin.
+In all these 55+ years of looking at the night sky I have never seen anything that couldn't be explained

-be something totally unexplained, but for now, anything you see is natural or man-made.
+simply.
+Maybe one day there will be something totally unexplained, but for now, rest assured that anything you see in the sky is either natural or man-made.

 Commonly seen objects that are mistaken for extraterrestrial vistors include: